 An extensive varsity team sports program is offered at the Royal Military College for cadets capable of participating at a higher skill level.

-RMC is a member of the Ontario University Athletics (OUA) for men's and women's events including basketball (men and women), fencing (men and women), hockey (men only).
+RMC is a member of the Ontario University Athletics (OUA) for men's and women's events including basketball (men and women), fencing (men and women), hockey (men), soccer (men and women) and volleyball (men and women).